YogeshBabyOP/Technical-Blogs/python.md

 ### elif (else if) 😶‍🌫️😶‍🌫️

-> just like if this is another checking condition. as simple it is.
+> just like if() this is another checking condition, if your code having many checking conditions we use elif() ! as simple it is.

 2.3 code